vvvaty/academic-projects/pregnancy-care-UI/README.md

 ## Purpose and Features
 This is a modular prenatal care interface to improve doctor's decision-making clarity and efficiency.
 The main feature is integrating key data indicators in page and visualized data, providing a fluent visual data flow and lower cognitive load in a minimum time.
-## time, resource, and background
+## Time
+Completed on Nov, 2024
+## Resource
+> ⚠️ This file is part of my individual contribution and does not represent the full system.
+Shared for portfolio use.
+HL7 FHIR usage is essential.
+## Background
+A team project from Digital Health Software Project at UQ.
 ## My role
 UI Designer, Frontend Developer
 ## Tools
 React.js: UI components create
 JavaScript: Translated and fetch API data to readable format
-CSS: Layout and visual flow for decision-making support HL7 FHIR: The clinical database for prototyping
+CSS: Layout and visual flow for decision-making support
+HL7 FHIR: The clinical database for prototyping
 ## What I have done?
-Promot information and quick check appointnebt in homepage -> *parts in DoctorHomePage.js/css* Co-developer Personal details with frontend teammate; -> *parts in PatientPage.js/css* Contributed observation and medication statement by me -> *parts in PatientPage.js/css*
+Promot information and quick check appointnebt in homepage -> *parts in DoctorHomePage.js/css*
+Co-developer Personal details with frontend teammate; -> *parts in PatientPage.js/css*
+Contributed observation and medication statement by me -> *parts in PatientPage.js/css*
 - Integrating HL7 FHIR API data into custom components with JSON parsing in React state.
 - Wrote structure logic for dynamic patient updates of personal details, observation, and medication statement using React.js and API.